 Our investment in applied collection technology includes state-of-the-art call centers, online collection systems, and instantaneous reporting.
 Our continuous market analysis, monitoring of the latest industry legislation and active participation in professional associations, assures that our clients are the best served in the profession.

-Eight decades after our founding, client satisfaction and personal service are still basic to our core strength.
-To these we’ve added stability, client diversity, technological innovation, and a management team widely recognized for its leadership.
+Nine decades after our founding, client satisfaction and personal service are still basic to our core strength.
+To these we’ve added stability, client diversity, technological innovation, and a management team widely recognized for its tenure and leadership.

 There’s a Reason They Put This Guy on the $100 Bill

 Story credit: www.credittoday.net